-The brainchild of Ravi Sawhney, president-CEO of leading US creative firm RKS Design, and Rock ’n’ Roll Hall-of-Famer Dave Mason, RKS Guitars has dragged the electric guitar into the future.
+Ravi Sawhney, president-CEO of leading US creative firm RKS Design in collaboration with Rock ’n’ Roll Hall-of-Famer Dave Mason

-“We really cheated ergonomically," says Sawhney.
+“We really cheated ergonomically," explained Sawhney.
 "We contoured the back of the guitar so that it leans against your body.
-It has less movement, which releases your attention a little bit and all of a sudden you’re not thinking about holding the guitar.
+It has less movement, which releases your attention a little bit and all of a sudden you are not thinking about holding the guitar.”

-In recognizing RKS guitars as one of the best new products around, BusinessWeek praised the bold, colorful design for doing more with less.
-The magazine – we love them for this – champions the disruptive influence of great design, calling the RKS open architecture "the most radical change in electric guitars in almost 50 years."
+In recognizing RKS guitars as one of the best new products, BusinessWeek praised the bold, colorful design for doing more with less.
+The magazine championed the disruptive influence of great design, calling the RKS open architecture "the most radical change in electric guitars in almost 50 years."